roop/roop.github.io/_posts/2016-04-28-apples-prospects-in-india.md

 India does have a market for premium smartphones, but it's quite small.
-India can be a good potential market for previous-year iPhones and for refurbished iPhones, and Apple is making efforts on both.
+India can be a good potential market for previous-year iPhones and for refurbished iPhones, and Apple is making efforts on both fronts.
 Given this scenario, from Apple's perspective, India isn't like the China opportunity at all.